nuls-io/NIPs/NIPs/NIP-3_Community Fund Management and Use of Process(Last call).md

 ### **3. The Proposal to Create a Node**

 Applicants can apply for a proposal to create a node through a community fund.
 The creation node can specify and obtain the reward address, and the funds that create the node and/or deposit requirement are still owned by the community fund.
-This approach is suitable for long-term cooperation such as CCC members, other capable teams, developers, or operational partners.
+This approach is suitable for long-term cooperation such as NTC members, other capable teams, developers, or operational partners.
 Creation of a node deposit is equal to 20,000 NULS.

 **4. Proposal Entrusted Funds**

 Applicants can apply for NULS to be entrusted to a node through a community fund.
 It can be a node created by the proposal, or a node created by the applicant itself.
 The entrusted NULS and the consensus rewards generated by the commission are owned by the community fund.
-This approach can be combined with a proposal creation node and is suitable for long-term cooperation to include Ambassadors, CCC members, other capable teams, developers, or operational partners, etc. The maximum amount of funds requested for application is 500,000 NULS.
+This approach can be combined with a proposal creation node and is suitable for long-term cooperation to include Ambassadors,  members, other capable teams, developers, or operational partners, etc. The maximum amount of funds requested for application is 500,000 NULS.

 ## **IV.
 The Application Process**